 What Are Considered Unsafe Living Conditions in Colorado?

-In Colorado, unsafe living conditions exist when a rental property doesn’t have safe and working:
+Colorado considers a living conditions on a rental property unsafe without safe and working:

 A landlord’s direct or indirect interruption of utility services may qualify as an unsafe condition, along with any other issue that substantially impacts health and safety on a property.